Preparing for the Examination of Added Competence in Emergency Medicine

 - The Canadian Library of Family Medicine (CLFM) has compiled a list of resources including conference, books, journals and Internet sites that help candidates keep up-to-date with developments in emergency medicine and to create a home study plan.

-It’s easy to study for the examination at home.
-Candidates can create an individual program of continuing medical education (CME) to fit into their schedule.
-There are many convenient ways of keeping up-to-date with developments in emergency medicine.
-A few of the most popular options are listed here.
+It’s straightforward to study for the examination at home.
+You can create an individual program of continuing professional development to fit your schedule.
+There are many ways of keeping up-to-day with the knowledge and skills of emergency medicine.
+A few options are listed here for your consideration.
+The CFPC only endorses educational programs accredited for Mainpro+® credits.

 Books, manuals, multimedia